Terminal emulator for Android tablets, smartphones, barcode scanners, mobile computers and Chrome devices.

 Physical keys and buttons can be mapped to macros, function keys and other keys

 Glink's macro feature minimizes the need for keyboard entry and is a very useful tool for automating logon or frequently used operations involving multiple interaction steps with the host.
+You can prompt the user for input up front or as you go.
 The macros are easily assigned to buttons on the toolbar with your customized text

-Double-tap can be configured to mean Enter.
+Double-tap can be configured to mean Enter, to toggle the display of the Action bar on/off or to disable/enable the touch screen.
 Normally it resets the screen zooming.

 Installation and configuration: Glink for Android is a client App, downloaded from the Google Play Store or G&R's Webshop and installed and configured on each user’s device.
 The configuration export/import feature allows administrators and power users to prepare customized configurations (including customized toolbars) and distribute them to other devices/users.
 Access to configurations can optionally be protected with a password.